kube-vip/kube-vip/README.md

 # kube-vip (WIP)
 Kubernetes Control Plane Virtual IP and Load-Balancer

+The idea behind `kube-vip` is a small self-contained Highly-Available option for all environments, especially:

+- Bare-Metal
+- Edge (arm / Raspberry PI)
+- Pretty much anywhere else :)

 *Use at your own risk, although it's pretty stable :-) *

 ![](/overview.png)